Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 **NOTE** Different than the audio message in the current translation speech service, service should send out a zero-length body to indicate the end of audio, instead of using the FIN bit in WebSocket.
 This is consistent with the behavior when client sends audio to the service for recognition.
 In addition, the FIN bit is not available for some Websocket libraries.

 **NOTE** The current translation service does not have any correlation schema between the translation.hypotheis/phrase message and the following translation.synthesis messages.
 It assumes that all translation.synthesis messages for the current translation.phrase should be sent before the next translaton.phrase and before the translation.hypothesis messages for the next translation.phrase.
 If this assumption does not hold anymore, a kind of identifier needs to added both to translation.hypotheis/phrase and translation.synthesis in order to correctly associate these messages.

+### Telemetry Messages

+The speech USP protocol defines a set of telemetry messages to be exchanged between client and service.
+Please see [Telemetry schema](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol#telemetry-schema) details.

+**NOTE** Currently, the translation team is working on intrumentation spec for the translation service.
+Further discussions are need how to define telemetry messages for translation and how to align with the speech telemetry messages.

 ### Management Messages